SuperFLEB/blender_mark_sharps/README.md

 imported and any "Auto Smooth" objects are shaded entirely smooth (save for manually-Sharp-marked edges).

-This addon functions as a converter or full-file processor, to "apply" the Auto Smooth setting to all affected meshes-- applying "Mark Sharp" and "Clear Sharp" accordingly-- so the result looks the same when importing into Blender 4.1.
+This addon functions as a converter or full-file processor, to "apply" the Auto Smooth setting to all affected meshes-- applying "Mark Sharp" and "Clear Sharp" accordingly-- so the result will look the same when importing into Blender 4.1.

-This addon is only meant for use in Blender 3.x and 4.0, as Blender 4.1 and later has the "Shade Smooth By Angle" operation that does the same thing.
-It will not function in Blender versions 4.1 or later.
+This addon is meant to be run in Blender 3.x, and it is only meant for use in Blender 3.x and 4.0, as Blender 4.1 and later lacks the Auto Smooth feature entirely, but has the "Shade Smooth By Angle" operation that does the same thing this does.
+This addon will not operate in Blender versions 4.1 or later.

 ## Features

-* **Apply Auto-Smoothing (to File)** - Apply auto-smoothing to all meshes in the file.
+* **Mark Sharps on File** - Apply auto-smoothing to all meshes in the file.
-* **Apply Auto-Smoothing (to Object)** - Apply auto-smoothing to the mesh(es) associated with the selected object.
+* **Mark Sharps on Selected Objects** - Apply auto-smoothing to the mesh(es) associated with the selected object.
   * Includes the recursive contents of Collection Instances and instanced children (only instanced children, not all children)
-  * ⚠️ Keep in mind: if other objects or scenes use the same mesh(es), they will be the same in all instances.
+  * ⚠️ Keep in mind that this works on the Mesh level, not the Object level.
+If other objects or scenes use the same meshes, they will be similarly updated in all instances.

 ## To install